 The best way to book train tickets in advance in Malaysia is to book them online.

-You can either book them through an online ticketing agent or direct from the KTMB website (you will have to pay a small admin fee either way).
+You can either book them through an online ticketing agent (usually the most easiest way to book - and sometimes cheaper) or direct from the KTMB website.